Field hockey at the 1962 Asian Games

 The men's field hockey event at the 1962 Asian Games was the second edition of the field hockey event for men at the Asian Games.

 It was held at the Senayan Hockey Stadium in Jakarta, Indonesia from 25 August to 3 September 1962.
 In this tournament, 9 teams played in the men's competition.

 The defending champions Pakistan won its second gold medal by defeating India 2–0 in the final.
+The two finalists had remained undefeated throughout the tournament.
 Malaya won its first-ever medal by defeating Japan 2–0 in the bronze medal match.

 Medalists

 Draw

 The draw for hockey competition was held on 14 August 1962.